grafana/test-api.k6.io/README.md

-# test.api.k6.io
+# test-api.loadimpact.com

-This project includes all kinds of APIs, authentication mechanisms and whatever production-like application examples we need.
+This project includes all kinds of APIs, authentication mechanisms, endpoints and whatever production-like application examples we need.

 ### Load initial data
+We have a fixture with initial data that populated the prod/dev database with some users and crocodiles.
+This generally is run automatically via docker-compose.

 ```bash
 cd test_api